February 16, 2025

 6. 3D Printing Guidelines

-1. 3D printing services are currently provided at no additional cost to members of the William & Mary community.
+1. 3D printing services are currently provided at no additional cost to members of the William & Mary community and prints are prepared and started by on-duty MSEs only.

 7. User Prioritization Schema: As we receive a lot of requests around a multitude of topics, we have to prioritize the order in which these are completed.
 The priority is as follows: